asanmateu/healthcare-rag-chatbot/README.md

 You might also want to check the API docs on `localhost:8000`.

+Make sure your AuraDB instance is up and running!

 ## Database design

 It would be useful to look at the way the database has been structured to come up with some potential questions you want to make to the chatbot: